Tenchi2xh/DNAP/readme.md

     DNAP<sup>*</sup>
 </h1>

+Keep track of new vinyl albums releases, hassle-free.

 _DISCLOSURE: The author is not responsible any damages caused to your wallet_ 😉

-Never miss any new release from your favorite labels!
+What does it do?

+- Uses web crawlers to periodically **check for new releases** on select labels
+- Fires native OS **notifications** when new releases are scraped
+- **Browse** all previously scraped titles with links to the store

 <img width="1120" alt="dnap" src="https://user-images.githubusercontent.com/4116708/36647147-7b174f48-1a81-11e8-9852-e84662fbdcf4.png">

+<p align=center><i>Never miss new releases from your favorite labels anymore!</i></p>

 Supported labels: